 All Businesses – Websites have become necessary for all kinds of businesses, you can advertise what the company is about and what it offers.

-Hotel Booking – There are certain platforms that are meant for booking of rooms, hotels, getting reservations and finding hotels in certain areas.
+Hotel Booking – There are certain platforms that are meant for booking rooms, and hotels, getting reservations, and finding hotels in certain areas.

-Schools – Diversity of CMS platforms has enabled school portals and platforms where teachers and parents can converse in certain forums to address ideas.
+Schools – The diversity of CMS platforms has enabled school portals and platforms where teachers and parents can converse in certain forums to address ideas.
 This doesn’t necessitate teachers having to go to school to know their children’s progress.

 Open Source CMS

-You can also edit, customize and use the core files so as to improve the visual of the platform your website has used.
-Open source CMS has lower costs and is created and managed by a community of developers eg. Joomla.
+You can also edit, customize and use the core files to improve the visual of the platform your website has used.
+Open source CMS has lower costs and is created and managed by a community of developers e.g. Joomla.

 Advantages of Open Source CMS

-An open source CMS does not involve any fees so as to use the platform.
-However, for advanced features, themes and hosting services it may require some payment.
+An open source CMS does not involve any fees to use the platform.
+However, advanced features, themes, and hosting services may require some payment.

 Disadvantages of Open Source CMS

-Open source CMS software’s can easily have security issues because of certain modules and plugins used yet they are outdated.
+Open source CMS software can easily have security issues because of certain modules and plugins used, yet they are outdated.